-The act's requirements should not be viewed as the ceiling for lawyer-client discussion of the risks and benefits of collaborative law.
-Hopefully, lawyers who seek informed client consent will take steps to insure even higher levels of client understanding of the process.
+The act's requirements should not be viewed as the ceiling for lawyer-potential party discussion of the risks and benefits of a collaborative law process.
+Potential parties considering entering into a collaborative law process will have different needs for information and levels of sophistication to which the lawyer promoting informed client consent must adapt.
+Consistent with its overall regulatory philosophy, the act sets a minimum floor to facilitate informed consent to collaborative law but does not prescribe any particular method or form for a lawyer to use to do so, leaving that subject to professional judgment and training.
+Hopefully, lawyers who truly seek informed consent will take steps to insure ever higher levels of potential party understanding of the process.
 See Forrest S. Mosten, Collaborative Law: An Unbundled Approach to Informed Consent, J. DISP.
 RESOL. (forthcoming 2008).